-AUC offers wellness counseling and wellness coaching to help all AUC students achieve and maintain balance in life during medical school.
+AUC offers wellness counseling and wellness coaching throughout its 4-year program to help all AUC students achieve and maintain balance in life during medical school.
 Services are complimentary and include individual, group, and family counseling; assessment and referral; preventative education; and crisis intervention.
-On the Sint Maarten Campus, the Wellness Counseling Center is located in Building 1 behind Chertok Hall.
+On the Sint Maarten Campus, the Wellness Counseling Center is in Building 1 behind Chertok Hall.
 For clinical sciences, remote AUC wellness counselors are available for virtual counseling sessions and outreach.
 Any AUC student, whether on the Sint Maarten Campus, the UK Campus, or clinical rotations may request a confidential appointment by emailing sxmwellness@aucmed.edu.